Available on DriveThruRPG!

 While larping, a player can shield their eyes with one hand to move in and out of the game space or disengage from a scene without disruption.
 This is a signal that, as a player, you need to leave, even if your character would have stayed.
 This tool is helpful in large games with simultaneous discussions.

 The Lookdown technique was developed by Johanna Koljonen and Trine Lise Lindahl.
-More information can be found here: https://participationsafety.wordpress.com/2016/05/30/toolkit-lets-name-this-baby-bow-out-mechanics/
+For more information, see Toolkit: Let’s Name This Baby!
+(Bow-Out Mechanics).

 When the need arises to talk out-of-character, particularly to negotiate boundaries within a scene, players can preface their statement with “Off-game,” as in “Off-game, is it okay if my character gives you a hug?”

-Used primarily in larping, a player can make an “okay” sign to their chest to ask another player how they’re feeling.
+Used primarily in larping, a player can hold an “okay” sign to their chest to ask another player how they’re feeling.
 The player should give one of the following responses: